ojwb/survex/doc/walls.rst

   set ``CLPSX`` with an optional leading ``/`` or ``\\`` then we map it to Survex flags like so (since Survex 1.4.10):

-  + ``C`` is ignored
+  + ``C`` in Compass causes legs it is set on to not be affected by loop closure, but setting Compass flags in the Walls ``#SEGMENT`` is just a user-level convention so Walls won't do anything in response to ``C``, so Survex ignores it too.
   + ``L`` is mapped to Survex's "duplicate" flag
   + ``P`` is mapped to Survex's "surface" flag
   + ``S`` is mapped to Survex's "splay" flag
-  + ``X`` in Compass completely excludes the leg from processing, but it can't in Walls and it seems in practice it's sometimes used in Walls to flag data to just exclude from the surveyed length, so we treat it as an alias for ``L`` and map it to Survex's "duplicate" flag.
+  + ``X`` in Compass completely excludes the leg from processing, but setting Compass flags in the Walls ``#SEGMENT`` is just a user-level convention so Walls won't do anything in response to ``X``.
+It seems in practice that ``X`` is sometimes used in Walls datasets to flag data to just exclude from the surveyed length, so we treat it as an alias for ``L`` and map it to Survex's "duplicate" flag.

   Other values of ``#SEGMENT`` are ignored.